-School equipment and systems (phone, email and computers) are available only for school-related activities and should not be used for the fulfilment of another job or for personal use.
-This is unless authorised by the headteacher/principal (NB for the headteacher/principal this is the Chair of Governors); in case of an emergency, or where used for brief periods outside of working hours.
+School equipment and systems (phone, email, and computers) are available only for school-related activities and should not be used for the fulfilment of another job or for personal use.
+This is unless

-This includes photocopying facilities, stationery and premises.
-It also applies to access provided for remote use (e.g. handheld portable devices etc.) and to staff working outside of school premises and using their own IT equipment.
+This includes photocopying facilities, stationery, and premises.
+It also applies to access provided for remote use (e.g., handheld portable devices etc.) and to staff working outside of school premises and using their own IT equipment.

-Illegal, inappropriate or unacceptable use of school equipment or communication systems may result in disciplinary action and in serious cases could lead to an employee's dismissal.
+Illegal, inappropriate, or unacceptable use of school equipment or communication systems may result in disciplinary action and in serious cases could lead to an employee's dismissal.
 This list is not exhaustive and includes:

-- creating, sending or forwarding any message that would reasonably be considered inappropriate or unacceptable. - committing or implying commitment to any contractual arrangements. - accessing, publication or circulation of illegal, offensive, unacceptable, inappropriate or non-work related material. - any illegal activities. - posting confidential information about the school and/or other employees, children or parents on social networking sites. - gambling or gaming. - unauthorised use of school facilities (or employee's personal IT equipment), for personal use during employee's working time.
+- creating, sending, or forwarding any message that would reasonably be considered inappropriate or unacceptable. - committing or implying commitment to any contractual arrangements. - accessing, publication or circulation of illegal, offensive, unacceptable, inappropriate or non-work-related material. - any illegal activities. - posting confidential information about the school and/or other employees, children, or parents on social networking sites. - gambling or gaming. - unauthorised use of school facilities (or employee's personal IT equipment), for personal use during employee's working time.

-Employees receiving inappropriate communication or material or who are unsure about whether something h/she proposes to do might breach this policy should seek advice from their headteacher/principal.
+Employees receiving inappropriate communication or material or who are unsure about whether something h/she proposes to do might breach this policy should seek advice from their executive headteacher.